 “We just had one come by.
 There he is—”

 Gerial led Ceria towards a panting adventurer drinking water and talking to Calruz.

 The man made a face.

 “Nothing substantial.
-They’ve come across more empty rooms same as you.
+They’ve come across more empty rooms, same as you.
+Dozens upon dozens of them.
+It’s a warren down here, I swear.
 There’s some kind of urns in one room—just filled with dust, whatever’s in them is long gone.
 Old scrolls in another, none magical.
 They found a few undead, but nothing else.
 How’s it going over here?”

 “Nothing.
-I’ll get back to Gerald’s side of things if you’ve nothing else.”
+I’ll get back to Gregor’s side of things if you’ve nothing else.”